-Definition of Virtual Design and Today, Construction: integrated POP design is largely done in the heads of project participants.
+Definition of Virtual Design and POP Construction: Today, integrated design is largely done in the heads of project participants.
 We envision that integrated POP design will be carried out increasingly with IT.
-Modeling, simulating, analyzing, visualizing, and evaluating the performance of the product, organization, process and with IT simulates how the real project might happen.
+Modeling. simulating, analyzing, visualizing, and evaluating the performance of the product, organization. and process with IT simulates how the real project might happen.
 Therefore, we define Virtual Design and Construction The advantage of computer-based POP design is that POP design is carried out with formal (computer-interpretable) models of the product, process, and organization.
 This is important to make the models and corresponding predictions and decisions consistent on a project and from project to project.
 Such a consistent design process will make it more likely that explicit and public project objectives can be addressed in an objective way.
-In summary, VDC provides integrating theoretical an predict engineering framework to behaviors, and systematically manage projects and the business using the predictions and observed data, to achieve measurable objectives. business The VDC theoretical basis for includes: Engineering modeling methods for the product, organization, process
+In summary, VDC integrating provides an theoretical framework predict engineering to behaviors, and systematically manage projects and the business using the predictions and observed data, to achieve measurable business objectives.
+The theoretical basis for VDC includes: Engineering modeling methods for the product, organization, process